firefox-devtools/profiler/docs-user/guide-remote-profiling.md

 Your device needs to be connected to your computer before recording.
 You also need to have your Gecko-based Android app (such as Firefox Preview) running and set up for remote debugging via USB.
 This usually requires **two** settings:

  - Android itself needs to be configured to allow remote debugging over USB.
 This can be done in the system settings after entering "developer mode", which can be done by tapping on the Android build number repeatedly.
 See [the Android documentation](https://developer.android.com/studio/debug/dev-options.html) for details.
  - The app needs to be configured to allow remote debugging.
 There's usually a checkbox in the app's settings menu for that.
-The GeckoView-example app doesn't have a checkbox but it has remote debugging enabled by default.

 ### Prepare `about:debugging`